Laundry room: Uses

 The utility room has several uses but typically functions as an area to do laundry.
 This room contains laundry equipment such as a washing machine, tumble dryer, ironing boards and clothes iron.
 The room is also used for closet organization and storage.
 The room would normally contain a second coat closet which is used to store seasonal clothing such as winter coats or clothing which are no longer used daily.
 Storage spaces would contain other appliances which would generally be in the kitchen if it was in usage daily.
-Furnaces and the water heater are sometime incorporated to the room as well.
+Furnaces and the water heater are sometimes incorporated to the room as well.
 Shelving and trash may sometimes be seen at this area as not to congest the other parts of the house.

 Location

 In older homes, the laundry is typically located in the basement, but in many modern homes, the laundry room might be found on the main floor near the kitchen or, less often, upstairs near the bedrooms.

 Another typical location is adjacent to the garage and the laundry room serves as a mudroom for the entrance from the garage.
 As the garage is often at a different elevation (or grade) from the rest of the house, the laundry room serves as an entrance from the garage that may be sunken from the rest of the house.
 This prevents or reduces the need for stairs between the garage and the house.